How To Use And Configure WordPress Widgets – Part 3

 (Category widget options – Post Count Enabled vs Post Count Disabled)

-The Recent Posts widget is normally added to your sidebar navigation section by default.
-All you need to do is configure your widget.
+The Recent Posts widget normally appears on the sidebar by default.
+All you need to do is configure this widget.

 Click on its widget title bar to display the configuration settings …